 The Problem: Poor Communication When Disaster Strikes

-When Hurricane Irene threatened Brooklyn in August of 2011, the Coney Island Hospital was well prepared for an evacuation.
+When Hurricane Irene threatened Brooklyn in August 2011, the Coney Island Hospital (now known as the NYC HEALTH + HOSPITALS/SOUTH BROOKLYN HEALTH) was well prepared for an evacuation.
 Armed with a robust emergency management system and the experience of 20 disaster drills per year, the hospital had a full three days to prepare for an evacuation in the face of a large coastal storm.
-On Friday, August 26th at 8am, personnel began evacuating 280 patients to nearby medical facilities; the operation took 12 hours to complete.
+On Friday, August 26, at 8am, personnel began evacuating 280 patients to nearby medical facilities; the operation took 12 hours to complete.
 Despite being considered a highly successful evacuation, the Coney Island Hospital evacuation lasted a full day and necessitated patients being transported without their medical records to save time.

 Though no crisis can be fully prepared for, hospitals often encounter the same problems in an evacuation.
 Most notably, communications systems are fundamentally unreliable in a crisis.
-To quote a study from the Eurasian Journal of Medicine:
+To quote a study from the EURASION JOURNAL OF MEDICINE:

 “Although communication and coordination are critical in disasters, the communication systems usually do not function properly during a catastrophe.
 This situation is one of the most significant problems concerning disasters.
 It becomes even a greater problem if communication and coordination with necessary institutions have not been established ahead of a catastrophe.”

-“I can’t imagine that the team could have handled this sudden volume, and track where every patient was taken, as gracefully and calmly as they did, if they were still doing things the old way.
-This solution makes sense for Kaiser Permanente both from a daytoday operations perspective, and whenever we need to quickly scale during times of crisis.”
+“I can’t imagine that the team could have handled this sudden volume, [nor] track where every patient was taken, as gracefully and calmly as they did, if they were still doing things the old way.
+This solution makes sense for Kaiser Permanente, both from a day-to-day operations perspective, and whenever we need to quickly scale during times of crisis.”

-Thanks to the quick-scaling nature of the VectorCare platform, Kaiser was able to evacuate their patients at a rate of 4x the speed per patient of a nearby hospital evacuating at the same time.
+Thanks to the quick-scaling nature of the VectorCare platform, KP was able to evacuate their patients at a rate four times the speed per patient of a nearby hospital evacuating at the same time.

 With VectorCare’s bi-directional, cloud-based platform, quality of patient care doesn’t need to be sacrificed during an emergency evacuation.
 Care teams can track specific patient movement, what levels of care the patient was provided with, and receive alerts about any incidents or complications that occur during movement.
 Care teams can even instantly communicate details with service providers via our instant messaging tool.
 When the dust settles after evacuation, nurses can view a clear record of each patient’s movement and care.

-Under CMS’s new Emergency Preparedness Requirements, facilities in evacuation mode must have plans in place for “coordinating patient care within the facility and across different healthcare providers”.
-VectorCare enables seamless communication for patient services everyday, but is ready to scale and handle an evacuation should disaster strike.
+Under CMS’s new EMERGENCY PREPAREDNESS REQUIREMENTS, facilities in evacuation mode must have plans in place for “coordinating patient care within the facility and across different healthcare providers”.
+With the versatility of VectorCare's platform, not only is day-to-day patient communication seamless, but it's ready to scale instantly and handle an evacuation should disaster strike.